trisuglow/vm-unix/README.md

 ```
 The apache html file is found in /var/www/html.

-Fun unix commands to try when you're connected via ssh
+Fun unix commands to try when you're connected via ssh.
+ - ls -l    The terraform script will have created a readme file, and set the permissions to read-only.
  - whoami
  - who
  - w